akyriako/typesense-prometheus-exporter/README.md

 ### **Features**
 - Fetches and exposes key performance and resource utilization metrics from Typesense clusters.
-- Supports Kubernetes environments with labels for `namespace` and `cluster` for better observability.
+- Supports Kubernetes environments with labels for `namespace` and `typesense_cluster` for better observability.
 - Fully configurable through environment variables.

 ---